 Citizen consultation on waste policy Zoetermeer

-In 2024, the municipality organized a citizens' consultation on waste policy in Zoetermeer.
-15 recommendations were adopted and presented to the board of mayor and aldermen and the city council.
+In 2024, the municipality organised a citizens' council on waste policy in Zoetermeer.
+15 recommendations were adopted and handed over to the board of mayor and aldermen and the municipal council.

-The adopted recommendations include investing in easier separation of PBD (Plastic, Cans, and Beverage Cartons) waste, as well as investing in the separation of vegetable, garden and fruit (VGF) waste through, for example, education and surveys.
-Several recommendations were also about better communication about waste separation.
-For example, by reissuing the waste calendar and using pictograms on mini-containers and underground containers.
-In this way, even people who are low-literate or speak a different language can easily see in which container their garbage should go.
-Furthermore, the free home collection of bulky waste should remain.
+The adopted advices include investing in easier separation of PBD (Plastic, Cans and Beverage Cartons) waste, but also investing in the separation of GFT (Vegetable, Garden and Fruit) waste through, for example, information and research.
+Several advices also concerned better communication about waste separation.
+For example, by re-issuing the waste calendar and using pictograms on mini-containers and underground containers.
+In this way, people who are low-literate or speak a different language can easily see which container their waste belongs in.
+Furthermore, the free collection of bulky waste from homes must continue.

 View the advisory report with the 15 recommendations here.

-Of all the opinions submitted, 5 opinions were not adopted because they did not achieve the necessary 2/3rds majority.
+Of all the submitted advice, 5 advices were not adopted because they did not obtain the required 2/3 majority.

-The city council has decided that the advice will be incorporated into the new waste policy plan and that decision-making on this plan and the advice will follow in 2025.
-This means that the municipality of Zoetermeer will incorporate the recommendations of the citizens' council in a new waste policy plan and that the council will decide in 2025 which recommendations will be adopted.
-Where possible, all recommendations will be accompanied by a financial calculation.
-Thus the costs per recommendation will be made clear.
+The municipal council has decided that the advice will be incorporated into the new waste policy plan and that decision-making on this plan and the advice will follow in 2025.
+This means that the municipality of Zoetermeer will include the advice of the citizens' council in a new waste policy plan and that the council will decide in 2025 which advice will be adopted.
+A financial calculation will be included with all advice where possible.
+The costs will therefore be made clear for each advice.

 A monitoring group has been formed from the citizens' council.
 This monitoring group consists of about 30 people from the citizens' council.
 They monitor what the municipality will do with the decisions and how this process goes.
 They will do this until the new waste policy is adopted in 2025.